Marist Brothers' Center at Esopus

 Mid-Hudson Valley Summer Camps

-After each school year, the MBCE transitions from retreat center to summer camp.
+After each school year, the MBCE transitions from retreat center to summer camp called the Mid-Hudson Valley Summer Camps.
 Over the 9 weeks of summer, there will be 8 one week sleepaway camps for populations with special needs, children with cancer, and children from the inner city.
 The staff for these camps is primarily volunteers from Marist Brothers' schools across the country.
 Many Green Knights who volunteer continue to do so long after they graduate from SJR.
 In 2019, about 60 current and alumni Green Knights volunteered for over 10,000 hours at the Esopus camps.

 Alex Malfa '19 has been a peer leader for retreats and an Esopus summer camp volunteer.
 He summed up his experiences at the Retreat Center, saying "Esopus has become a second home for me over the past four years.
 It has allowed me to build great relationships with my fellow classmates, kids from all over the country and most importantly, it strengthened my relationship with God to the best it has ever been."